j2das1/NSS-Full-Time-Data-Analytics-14-Capstone-Dota2/README.md

 b.
 Initial Prize Pool (1 to 2 mins)

 3. Winners of The International (2 mins)
 a.
-Introduction to crowd funding (the compendium)
-i.
-Picture examples
-ii.
-What the compendium is
-iii.
-Online ticket purchasing for in-game viewing (before twitch)
-b.
-Total prize pool for each tournament (bar graph initial international colors)
-c.
-Total prize pool for winners (bar graph color for specific tournament)
+Total prize pool for winners

-4. Statistics on country participation (2 mins)
+4. Runner ups of The International
 a.
-How many teams participated each year (bar chart)
-b.
-Total participating players representing each country (bar chart)

-5. The historical impact this specific tournament had on games/gaming careers (2 Mins)
+Total prize pool for runner ups

+5. Top 10 most sucessful Dota 2 Players

+6. Statistics on country participation (2 mins)
 a.
-Viewership count via online streaming (text or bar graph)
+Top 15 countries that participated in the international

+7. Introduction to crowd funding (the compendium)
+a.
+How the compendium functions

+8. Introduction of the battle pass
+a.
+How the battle pass functions

+9. Total prize pool for each tournament (bar graph initial international colors) a	Once prominent The International has seen a decline in prize money due to a change in the policy (greed vs community inclusion) (2 mins)
 b.
-E-sports stars (dota 2) – note some prolific players who played and still maintain an online streaming following generating income (text and pictures and total earnings)

-6. Once prominent The International has seen a decline in prize money due to a change in the policy (greed vs community inclusion) (2 mins)
-a.
 Compare initial rise of the international (bar chart)
-b.
+c.
 Show decline in the prize money due to no crowd funding(bar chart)
-c.
-Insights on why crowd funding declined from changes in the compendium refer to total winnings chart(text)
 d.
 How much valve made roughly (Crowd funding years x 3 (estimate as valve stated it will contribute 25% to winners)

-e.
-Greed vs inclusion (treasure releases not related to TI)
+10. The historical impact this specific tournament had on gaming careers (2 Mins)
+a.
+The International Statistics
+i.
+Viewership count via online streaming ii.
+How many people played iii.
+How many countries participated iiii.
+Total Amount Won from players iiiii.
+Amount community spent

+11. Conclusion

 # Technology Tools